RemiNelson/Wifferalls/README.md

 ### 3. Change thread colours

-1. Click a swatch in the **Color Palette** bar, or use the colour picker for a custom colour, or click **Sample** then click any point on the draft to pick that colour.
+1. Click a swatch in the **Color Palette** bar to select that colour, or open the **colour picker** for a custom colour, or click **Sample** then click any point on the draft to pick that colour.
 2. Click or click-drag across the **Threading** canvas to repaint warp threads, or across the **Treadling** / **Drawdown** canvas to repaint weft picks.
+Any custom colour you apply is automatically added to the palette.
 3. Press **Ctrl + Z** (or click **Undo**) to step back.

+#### Using the colour picker

+- Click the coloured square button to open the picker popover.
+- Drag anywhere on the **gradient area** — the button and hex readout update live as you drag.
+- **Release the mouse** to commit the colour and close the picker automatically.
+- Use the **hue strip** below the gradient to shift the hue without closing.
+- Click outside the picker or press **Escape** to dismiss without committing.

-### 4. Edit threading and treadling structure
+### 4. Edit threading, treadling, and tie-up

 1. Check **Edit threading / treadling** in the controls bar.
 2. Click any cell in the **Threading** panel to toggle that warp end on or off the corresponding shaft.
-The **Drawdown** updates immediately.
 3. Click any cell in the **Treadling** panel to toggle that weft pick on or off the corresponding treadle.
+4. Click any cell in the **Tie-up** panel to toggle which shafts that treadle raises.
+The Drawdown updates immediately.
-4. The selected column/row is highlighted in blue and shown in the controls bar.
+5. The selected column/row is highlighted in blue and shown in the controls bar.

 ### 5. Add or remove columns and rows